jereaa/ml-ippi/README.md

 # ML-IPPI
-## MercadoLibre - IP Private Investigator

-ML-IPPI is just a small tool to get information on any desired IP address.
+ML-IPPI (MercadoLibre - IP Private Investigator) is just a small tool to get information on any desired IP address.

 ## Installation